Legazpi, Albay: American colonial era (1900–1941)

-U.S. military occupation and the battle of San Rafael Bridge (1900)

-On January 23, 1900, three companies of the U.S. 24th Infantry and two batteries of light artillery under Brig-Gen. William A. Kobbe landed at Legazpi to re-open the abaca port.
-800 Bicolano revolutionary troops led by Gen. José Ignacio Paua and Col. Antero Reyes contested the landing, fighting a day-long action on San Rafael Bridge that left 172 Filipino dead (including Reyes) and 12 wounded; U.S. casualties were 12 wounded.
-The skirmish is regarded by regional historians as the bloodiest single engagement of the Philippine–American War in Bicol.
-A granite obelisk, the Battle of Legazpi Pylon, now stands at the present Rizal St–Quezon Ave. intersection to mark the site.
+On January 23, 1900 three companies of the US 24th Infantry and two batteries of light artillery under Brig-Gen. William A. Kobbe landed at Legazpi to re-open the abacá port.
+Eight hundred Bicolano revolutionary troops led by Gen. José Ignacio Paua and Col. Antero Reyes contested the landing, fighting a day-long action on San Rafael Bridge that left 172 Filipino dead (including Reyes) and 12 wounded, while US casualties were 12 wounded.
+The skirmish is regarded by regional historians as the bloodiest single engagement of the Philippine-American War in Bicol, and a granite obelisk – the Battle of Legazpi Pylon – now stands at the intersection of Rizal Street and Quezon Avenue to mark the site.